These Paleo Butternut Squash Egg Muffins are a great make-ahead breakfast option that freezes, travels, and reheats really well.

 PHEW, that’s quite a list …but I’m not the kind of girl that backs away from a challenge.
 We got to work!

 We finally settled on this little gem of a recipe, the Butternut Squash Egg Muffin!
 The concept is simple.
 First, roast some butternut squash.
 For this step, you can either use a whole butternut squash (like we did) OR you can make things easier (see request #2 above) by roasting pre-cubed fresh or frozen squash.
-We're not looking for any special texture on the roasted squash, just that it's cooked through.
-From here, it's a downhill ride.
-Let the squash cool enough to handle (meaning, you can touch it without burning a finger) and then add it to a blender.
-Plop in about 18 eggs (or less, if you're making a smaller batch), season, and blend until smooth!
+We’re not looking for any special texture on the roasted squash, just that it’s cooked through.
+From here, it’s a downhill ride.
+Let the squash cool enough to handle (meaning, you can touch it without burning a finger), and then scoop it into greased (or parchment-lined) muffin tins.
+Whisk about 18 eggs (or less, if you’re making a smaller batch) with salt and pepper, and pour the whisked eggs over top the butternut squash.

-Pour the mixture into a muffin tin lined with parchment liners or into a greased silicone muffin pan.
 Sprinkle the tops with crumbled pieces of bacon and bake until firm.
 Let them cool enough to handle and then enjoy right away.
-OR, if you're wanting to stash these away in the freezer, I recommend wrapping 2-3 muffins (about a serving size) in wax paper, taping the package closed, and placing in a gallon freezer bag that you've labeled.
+OR, if you’re wanting to stash these Butternut Squash Egg Muffins away in the freezer, I recommend wrapping 2-3 muffins (about a serving size) in wax paper, taping the package closed, and placing in a gallon freezer bag that you’ve labeled.

 To defrost, you can either: